CrossTheRoadElec/Phoenix5-Documentation/source/ch08a_BringUpCANivore.rst

 caniv - CANivore CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-After running an action on the CANivores page of Phoenix Tuner, a small program called caniv will be deployed
+``caniv`` is a Command-line Interface (CLI) to interact with CANivores outside of Phoenix Tuner.

-to the target system. caniv is a Command-line Interface (CLI) to interact with CANivores outside of Phoenix Tuner.
+After running any action on the CANivores page of Phoenix Tuner, Latest ``caniv`` is deployed to the target system.

-Unlike the CANivores page in Phoenix Tuner, caniv does **not** require a running Phoenix Diagnostic Server.
+.. note:: Unlike the CANivores page in Phoenix Tuner, ``caniv`` does **not** require a running Phoenix Diagnostic Server.

-On Linux systems (including the roboRIO), caniv can be found at /usr/local/bin.
+On Linux systems (including the roboRIO), ``caniv`` can be found at /usr/local/bin.
 On Windows systems, the program
 is in the Phoenix Tuner install location, under Binary\\windows\\ctre.

-To view a list of available commands, run caniv either with no parameters or with ``--help``.
+To view a list of available commands, run ``caniv`` either with no parameters or with ``--help``.

 .. image:: img/bring-8a-caniv.png